ggesm/cse15l-lab-reports/lab1.md

      to a computer in the CSE basement and any commands you run will run on that computer!
      ![Image](login.png)

-  Trying Some Commands!
+  Trying Some Commands! <br>
-  Since you’re connected you can now try out some commands Here are some specific useful commands to try:
+  Since you’re connected you can now try out some commands <br>
+  Here are some specific useful commands to try: <br>
     cd ~ <br>
     cd <br>
     ls -lat <br>